 TIP FOUR: BE VERY THOROUGH WITH MOISTURIZING

 This step usually follows deep treatments and is vital for maintaining and retaining moisture in kinky hair.
-I personally like to layer my products when styling and moisturizing as I do believe this helps to weigh my hair down and minimize on frizz with my hair.
-I usually like to start off with a light moisturizer such as a leave-in conditioner or a hair milk and move on to heavier styling products such as creams, puddings, and custards.
+I personally like to layer my products when styling and moisturizing as I do believe this helps to weigh my hair down and minimize frizz with my hair.
+I usually like to start off with a light moisturizer such as a leave-in conditioner or hair milk and move on to heavier styling products such as creams, puddings, and custards.

 Always be extra careful when reading ingredient lists for products and know the possible effect of each of those ingredients before using them on your natural hair.